8 differences between delivery services, shipping and in house delivery for your growing business

 - Shipping service: Shipping services provide the least expensive option if your packages are less then 25lbs, and you’re shipping less than 5 packages a day.

-- Courier service: Traditionally, courier services tend to be expensive due to the lack of technology.
-However, at Metrobi we provide a 25% cheaper courier service compared to an in-house fleet.
+- Delivery service: Traditionally, delivery services tend to be expensive due to lack of technology.
+However, at Metrobi we provide a 25% cheaper last mile delivery service compared to an in-house fleet.

 - In-house delivery: Deliveries cost more than driver wages and fuel costs.
 Lease, insurance, maintenance, and time spent on managing operations add up to a larger amount.